gadam/fintech_assessment_01/README.md

 ## Landscape:

-The home lending and mortgage segment of the industry (in the US) is currently undergoing a makeover particularly relevant to tier-2 players (Bhattacharya et al., 2021):
+The home lending and mortgage segment of the industry (in the US) is currently undergoing a makeover.
+Bhattacharya et al, (2021) found 5 trends that are particularly relevant to tier-2 players:
   1. Third-party technology and data providers are playing a greater role in streamlining more parts of the process
   2. Non-bank lenders are growing market share
   3. More efficient digital platforms continue to be introduced
   4. Innovative bundling of home-buying services, including mortgages are enabled
   5. There are increasing signs that nonqualified mortgage lenders are re-entering the market

+Bhattacharya et al, (2021) further report that customer expectations for digital engagement have increased significantly during the COVID-19 pandemic.
+Satisfaction drops by about 15 percent if a loan decision takes more than 10 days.
+They also found that despite major bank and non-bank lenders investing in uplifting their systems and integrating third-party technologies across various parts of the value chain, many mortgage originators either persist with labour-intensive fulfilement and servicing or fail to update legacy processes resulting in higher origination costs.

-CloudVirga's competitors include Gladly, ErisX and Recurly (Crunchbase, n.d.) and SimpleNexus LLC, Revel Systems Inc, Roostify Inc, Promontory MortgagePath LLC, OpenClose Inc and Mortgage Cadence LLC (Zoominfo, n.d.).
+Tier 2 players like CloudVirga and its competitors, including Gladly, ErisX and Recurly (Crunchbase, n.d.) and SimpleNexus LLC, Revel Systems Inc, Roostify Inc, Promontory MortgagePath LLC, OpenClose Inc and Mortgage Cadence LLC (Zoominfo, n.d.) are well placed to respond to respond to those expectations with their e-Mortgage platforms.

 Research by Investopedia (Tretina & Flores, 2022) suggest that of the 45 lenders that they investigated, an online service was a key feature of the product offerings confirming that most players are converging towards a digital strategy.
-However, as outlined in an interview by Digital Mortgage with Dan Sogorka and Tim Von Kaenal from CloudVirga (Smith, 2019), the end to end process is still fragmented and the fintech entrepreneurs are implementing point solutions at different parts of the value chain.
-A unified end to end solution is not yet available in the market.
+However, as outlined in an interview by Digital Mortgage with Dan Sogorka and Tim Von Kaenal from CloudVirga (Smith, 2019), the end-to-end process is still fragmented and the fintech entrepreneurs are implementing point solutions at different parts of the value chain.
+A unified end-to-end solution is not yet available in the market.

 ## Results

 The three rounds of stage funding followed by an acquisition by Stewart in the seven years since the company's inception point to a successful vision and value proposition by its founders.
-The company claims to have processed $100B USD in loans for 10 of the top 40 lenders in the country (CloudVIrga, n.d.) indicates that its marketshare is growing.
+The company's claim to have processed $100B USD in loans for 10 of the top 40 lenders in the country (CloudVIrga, n.d.) indicates that its marketshare is growing.

-According to Zoominfo, CloudVirga nearest competitor in terms of revenue and employee headcount is Mortgage Cadence however no information could be found regarding where it ranked amongst all the players in that segment.
+According to Zoominfo, CloudVirga's nearest competitor in terms of revenue and employee headcount is Mortgage Cadence however no information could be found regarding where it ranked amongst all the players in that segment.

 ## Recommendations

 CloudVirga may well consider uplifting its platform with automated underwriting thus reserving the step that produces underwriter-ready files only for exceptions.
-Removing the manual underwriting step would further compress the turnaround time for a loan application.
+Removing the manual underwriting step would further compress the turnaround time for a loan application and in doing so, further meet the rising expectations of today's digital-centric consumer.

-A further gain in the automation journey would be to add natual language processing (NLP) within the application and underwriting sub-processes.
-NLP would add the ability to more accurately identify potentially problematic applications that would require manual reviews and allow the remaining applications to be processed automatically therefore allowing originators and underiters to be more productive.
+A further gain in the automation journey would be to add natual language processing (NLP) within the application and underwriting sub-processes (Balasubramanian, et al, 2021).
+NLP would add the ability to more accurately identify potentially problematic applications that would require manual reviews and allow the remaining applications to be processed automatically therefore allowing originators and undewriters to be more productive.
+This would be further enhanced with NLP deployed to interrogate the underwriting email inboxes where much of the underwriter's time is spent managing unstructured information sent by intermediaries, third-parties and customers (Insurance Times, 2021)

 Given the fragmentation that still exists in the end-to-end mortgage origination process, CloudVirga may also consider diversifying from its home-lending segment and adapt its platform to service the microlending market.
 Demand for microloans has increased in the US, particularly as a result of the COVID-19 pandemic (Brock, 2022).
 The underwriting requirements of microlending are unlikely to be as onerous as those for mortgages and would be relatively simpler for CloudVirga to automate and perhaps even more easily incorporate NLP if it hasn't already.